tfrengler/CFSelenium/README.md

 This framework aims to do the pretty much the same as teamcfadvance's CFSelenium: provide a native client library for the Selenium WebDriver that allows you to write tests, using CFML, which will drive a browser and allow you to interact with the page and elements.

-I don't claim this is better by any means.
-Simply consider it an alternative.
+I don't claim this is better; in fact it's approach is quite different so I recommend you check out both.

 **LICENSE**

 MIT License

-Copyright (c) 2017 Thomas Grud Frengler
+Copyright (c) 2018 Thomas Grud Frengler

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal